Powerlifting Gear and Equipment Guide

 First, their stiff version is hands down the most popular competition wrap in the IPF and USAPL.
 Go to any meet or watch any live stream and you will see red and black everywhere.
 This is largely because they have become a huge sponsor.

 But it’s also because they are longer than the gold series at the maximally-allowed length of 1 meter (39.37 inches).

 Secondly, they offer another version that is specifically designed to allow more wrist extension and thus becomes perfect for a) squatting and b) general training after your main lifts.

 This is the best cost-effective option for a training wrap though some complain it almost provides too much give after being broken in.
 If you are a complete beginner this is a good place to start, but you will quickly want to get a stiffer version if you squat using the second technique—as well as for bench press and competitions.

 The verdict: 2 pairs—stiff and flexible—of SBDs are the best option, but if price is a limiting factor then stick with the RPMs and acquire a stiff pair as soon as possible.

-As with the sport of wrestling, wearing a singlet isn’t an option—it’s a requirement.
+As with the sport of wrestling, wearing a powerlifting singlet isn’t an option—it’s a requirement.
 They don’t offer any sort of additional support or protection and are simply designed to fit tightly so that no part of your clothing gets caught on the barbell, rack, or bench (weightlifting singlets serve the same purpose and they are largely interchangeable).

 The only real thing to keep in mind is that, just with any other item, only certain brands are allowed in the biggest federations.